ChenyuZhangX/ai_image/README.md

 And after seeing the result of the photo below, we can get some intuition for explaining the results.
 These photos' predicted labels are predicted by clip model.

 ![](./imgs/clip/confusing.png)

+And by looking at the confusion matrix, we get the same results:

+*4(sea) and 5(streetscape), 2(glacier) and 3(moutain) are confused pair and the model tends to predict 5(streetscape) as 0(buildings)*

+These results are probably due to the balance of training set and that the streetscape indeed contains many buildings.

 This inspires us that the key of model's performance is whether the samples of one class is confused with another and the ratio of the samples of each class.